Heini-Maria/Heini-Maria/README.md

-# Hi there I'm Heini-Maria 👋
+# Hi there, I'm Heini-Maria 👋

-#### I am a frontend developer with a marketing backroung
+### I am a frontend developer with a marketing backroung

 I'm Finnish but based in Malta.
 I am fairly new in the coding but I'm super happy I followed my intuition and decided to start learning.
 I just love creating stuff seeing it work on the internet.